MrFennicus/reaktor-assignment/README.md

 ### Backend
 Run `deno run --allow-all .\app.js` in `/backend` to start the server on ws://localhost:8080.
 ### Frontend
+Backend server's address must be configured as REACT_APP_WEBSOCKETSERVER environment variable.
+On Windows run `$Env:REACT_APP_WEBSOCKETSERVER = "ws://localhost:8080"` to use local backend.
 Run `npm run` in `/frontend` to start a Node development server to host the frontend on http://localhost:3000.
-Uses the backend on Heroku by default.
-#### TODO:
-add support to change the backend server from a config file or with a command line argument.

 ## Dependencies
 ### Backend